Hobietime/Elmore/README.md

 # Elmore
-parses spice and calculates the elmore delay at each model
+Geneates and abstract model and calculates the elmore delay at each node.

+Future plans to allow for a spice export